wearwolf/FloppyImageRectifier/Docs/Encoding.md

 The bytes are reversed because HFE files read bytes starting with the least significant bit

-If rotation fix-ups are enabled then the track is also rotated to try and prevent the end of the track appearing in the middle of an identifier or data block as that could cause issues reading the disk.
+If rotation fix-ups are enabled then the track is also rotated so that the end of the track is moved to the closest gap.

 Because HFE files specify the length of a track in bytes, and also some tools don't seem to check that value, there is likely to be a discontinuity at the end of each track as it's not clear where in the last byte, or block if the actual length is ignored, the